Alexander Smalls – Executive Chef, Restaurateur

-Alexander Smalls has a legendary history of catering to the palates of the city’s movers and shakers.
-He successfully introduced New Yorkers to his brand of hospitality and New American Cuisine, which he refers to as Afro-Asian-American Cooking at The Cecil and Southern Revival Cooking, at Minton’s.
+Alexander has successfully introduced New Yorkers to his brand of hospitality and New American Cuisine, which he refers to as Afro-Asian-American Cooking at The Cecil and Southern Revival Cooking, at Minton’s.
 Southern Revival cooking is Alexander’s interpretation of Low Country Cooking, which is a culinary discipline that he developed for his three previously popular and highly regarded restaurants, Café Beulah, Sweet Ophelia’s, and The Shoebox Café, also in New York City.

 Joseph “JJ” Johnson – Chef de Cuisine